Real-Serious-Games/C-Sharp-Promise/README.md

 			Console.WriteLine(html)
 		);

-The chain of processing for a promise as soon as an error/exception occurs.
+The chain of processing for a promise ends as soon as an error/exception occurs.
 In this case when an error occurs the *Catch* handler would be called, but not the *Done* handler.
 If there is no error, then only *Done* is called.

 ## Chaining Async Operations ##